 As I commented recently on a guest post by Susan Uttendorfsky on Chris the Story Reading Ape‘s blog, I see a developmental editor as a really good alpha reader, someone with excellent instincts for how stories work and the ability to tell the writer — this is important — how to make the “big picture” aspects of their story (plot, characters, setting, etc.) the best they can be.
 Although a degree in literature or creative writing isn’t by any means necessary for a developmental editor, earning such a degree is certainly a valid way of learning the skills that are necessary.
 (Those skills can also be learned by reading hundreds or even thousands of books and paying attention to what you read.)

 A lot of developmental editing is based on readers’ tastes.
-No matter what anyone tells you (See that No Parrots image in the sidebar of this blog?
-Think about this, folks…), there are no rules concerning whether a story should follow the Hero’s Journey, or whether it should be written in first person, or whether it should have a strong romance subplot.
+No matter what anyone tells you, there are no rules concerning whether a story should follow the Hero’s Journey, or whether it should be written in first person, or whether it should have a strong romance subplot.
 This makes developmental editing difficult.
-The developmental editor needs to be aware of things like plot pacing and character arcs and how much detail goes into worldbuilding, but he or she cannot allow personal tastes to overshadow the real goal, which is to make the author’s story the best possible version of itself, NOT what the editor would write if it were his or her story.
+The developmental editor needs to be aware of things like plot pacing and character arcs and how much detail goes into worldbuilding, but he or she cannot allow personal tastes to overshadow the real goal, which is to make the author’s story the best possible version of itself, not what the editor would write if it were his or her story.
 A good developmental editor never tells an author something like, “I think you should change the genre of this story.
 And even if you leave it as a cozy mystery, it would be a lot more interesting if you make the protagonist a sexy vampire from the fourteenth century, and then have her fall in love with the lawn-ornament thief and help him cover up the crime instead of bringing him to justice.”
 There’s a reason why a lot of developmental editors specialize in just a few genres.
 Someone who doesn’t “get” romances can’t help you much with making sure the connection between your leads grows at the right pace for the kind of story you’re telling, and someone who cannot abide strong language, sarcasm, or violence cannot help you much with characterization in a police procedural.

 If you want to be a developmental editor — a good one, not just someone who charges money for telling an author, “Yeah, I liked it — keep writing” (because that’s not sufficient even when it comes from a volunteer beta reader) — you have to be able to read a lot and pay attention to what you’re reading.
 You have to think: Does the plot hang together?
 Is there clear cause-and-effect connecting events, eventually if not immediately?
 Are the characters acting in character, according to what has already been established about them?
 Is there sufficient detail about the setting for the reader to feel immersed in it without there being any clumsy info-dumps that pull the reader out of the story?
 (See why I said developmental editing is largely a matter of readers’ tastes?
 What’s barely enough description to go on for one reader will be way too much description for another.
 There are general guidelines for what seems to work best — what is preferred by the majority of the target audience — for different genres, though, and a developmental editor has to know those guidelines.)